 - Wear a dark, two-piece pants suit or skirt suit.
-Lighten them up with a softer colored blouse and conservative accessories.
+Lighten them up with a white or softer colored blouse and conservative accessories.

 - Jacinto suggests bringing an extra pair of tights in case they run.
 “You never know what will happen the day of, so be prepared.”